Hendrix-CS/csci151/homework/garden.md

 Also, write a `Main` class that includes a `public static void main(String[] args)` method that fully tests and demonstrates that your class is working.

-You may use IntelliJ to test your code.
-Turn in a copy of your `Garden.java`, `Dirt.java`, and `Main.java` files through Teams by the due date.
+eel free to use IntelliJ to test your code.
+Be ready to demonstrate your program to the instructor by the due date.